plentious/cloud-9-ubuntu-rails-mysql-notes/README.md

 mysql> SHOW DATABASES;

 Once I ran this I realized that the databases identified in my database.yml file had not been created in my new instance of MySQL.

+Much later I went back and saw this buried in the server logs:

+#<ActiveRecord::NoDatabaseError: Unknown database 'example_development'>

 I then went back to the earlier chapters in the Lynda tutorial to redo the database set ups.